alogic0/ChristBASHTree/README.md

 ## Will it run under _whatever-OS_?

 It works on GNU/Linux and Unix flavors.
-Own Windows you can run it
+On Windows you can run it
 inside [MSYS2](https://www.msys2.org/) terminal.

 ## What OS are you using?